[iframe src="https://www.googletagmanager.com/ns.html?id=GTM-MX6JG9W" height="0" width="0" style="display:none;visibility:hidden"][/iframe]

 Recruitment process

-A career in policing can be challenging.
-To meet the demands of the job and succeed as a community constable, you need to embody certain necessary values.
+A career as a community constable within an operational policing service can be challenging.
+To meet the demands of the role and succeed as a community constable, you need to embody certain necessary values.

 As an applicant, your character, background and integrity play a vital role in your successful selection.
-Once you determine that you meet our eligibility criteria and submit your application, you’ll undergo a rigorous recruitment process that aims to evaluate your skill level and identify your training needs.
+Once you determine that you meet our eligibility criteria and submit your application, you’ll undergo a merit based selection process that aims to evaluate your skill level and identify key attributes required for the position.

-You need to complete all testing stages, and we’ll provide you with feedback along the way.
-Your results will give insights into your suitability and current competencies.
+You need to complete all testing stages of the selection process, and we’ll provide you with feedback along the way.

 Evaluation and testing